ConallI/AwayDays-API/README.md

 ## Current Tasks

 - [ ] Add more endpoints.
-- [ ] rewrite all JS in TS.

-This was created during my time as a student at Code Chrysalis.
+This was started during my time as a student at Code Chrysalis.